-MC4 pathway heterozygous deficiency obesity is caused by the loss of one of the two genetic copies of either the genes for POMC, PCSK, LepR, or other genes in the MC4 pathway.
+MC4 pathway heterozygous deficiency obesity is caused by the loss of one of the two genetic copies of either the genes for POMC, PCSK, or LepR.
 Animal models support that such heterozygous deficiency in the critical leptin-melanocortin pathway can result in a strong predisposition to severe obesity.
 The effect of genetic heterozygous deficiency obesity was first demonstrated for another gene in the MC4 pathway: MC4R heterozygous deficiency obesity.
 Later data also supported that POMC heterozygous deficiency obesity also results in a strong predisposition to obesity, though the epidemiology and clinical characterization of these patients is less well known.
 An estimated 2% of severe, early onset obesity patients have POMC heterozygous deficiency obesity, which is much more common than the ultra-rare POMC deficiency obesity in which both copies of either the POMC or PCSK genes are impaired.
 Our initial clinical focus is on the most severely obese MC4 pathway heterozygous patients to test the hypothesis that severely obese heterozygous POMC patients might also respond substantially to setmelanotide treatment.

 We are studying patients who are severely obese, or whose BMI is equal to or greater than 40kg/m^2 , and who are heterozygous deficient for POMC, LepR, or other genes in the MC4 pathway.
 These patients have a heterozygous genetic mutation resulting in full or partial loss of MC4 pathway signaling to the downstream MC4R.
 The purpose of studying these patients in this trial is to provide proof of concept that severely impaired MC4 pathway heterozygous deficiency obesity patients will also demonstrate significant weight loss, similar to though possibly of less magnitude, as that seen in patients with POMC deficiency obesity or LepR deficiency obesity.
-We are enrolling this trial at sites in the United States and Europe, and reported initial, preliminary results in June 2018.
+We are enrolling this trial at sites in the United States and Europe, and expect to report the initial, preliminary results in the second quarter of 2018.

 Five heterozygous patients have been enrolled, mostly for short durations, in this Phase 2 trial.
-The longest treated patient, on treatment for 34 weeks including titration, is showing promising responses in weight loss of 23.1 kg, or 50.9 lbs. which represented a 15.4% decrease in body weight, and also showed an 80% decrease in hunger score.
-A second patient has shown 9.5 kg, or 21.0 lbs. of weight loss, which represented a 6.5% decrease in body weight, and also showed a moderate 20% decrease in hunger score.
+The longest treated patient, on treatment for 34 weeks including titration, is showing promising responses in weight loss of 23.1 kg, or 50.9 lbs., and an 80% decrease in hunger score.
+A second patient has shown 9.5 kg, or 21.0 lbs. of weight loss, but only a moderate 20% decrease in hunger score.
 One patient did not show improvements in either weight or hunger and was discontinued due to lack of efficacy, and two patients discontinued early due to tolerability issues related to muscle cramps or tanning, respectively.
 Four of the five patients treated to date were enrolled at a single site.
 We are currently opening a number of additional sites with relevant pre-identified heterozygous patients in their databases.